Envious-Data/Env-KB/README.md

  A custom mechanical keyboard inspired by the CFTKB Mysterium

 ### What Im currently doing
-* Taking a momentary break from this project.
+* getting ready to make a first version PCB and send out to a couple people who were interested.

 ### What is to do?
+* Design a case/housing
-* Figure out locations for TP1, TP2, TP3 and wire those + Vbus and GND to the usb port.
+* figure out screw sizes and holes locations for mounting acrylic and the board to a housing.
-* Make pretty. (rounded corners, few bits of text, etc)
+* more pretty things

 ### Why a RPI Pico?